tytydraco/issh_inject/README.md

 7. Make the script executable: `chmod +x kickoff`
 8. On your Android devices, place the issh script at `/sdcard/.issh/issh`

 To use it, simply power on the Pi and make sure an Android device is connected (as a slave, not a host).
-When the process is complete, the power button will be pressed automatically.